Skip to main content

 allowNull: false,

-// Note: No foreign key to users table - that's in a different database!
+// CRITICAL: No foreign key to users table -- that table lives in a different database!

 index: true